 The School District will develop and adopt as necessary policies and/or procedures in consultation with parents, regarding these rights as well as arrangements to protect student privacy in the administration of protected information surveys and the collections, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The School District will directly notify parents of these policies and/or procedures at least annually at the start of each school year and after any substantive changes.
 The School District will also directly notify, such as through U.S. Mail or e-mail, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out of participation in the specific activity or survey.
 The School District will make this notification to parents at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
+For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.
 The following is a list of the specific activities and surveys covered under this requirement:

-- Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by the U.S. - Department of Education.
+- · Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by the U.S. Department of Education.

-• Any nonemergency, invasive physical examination or screening as described above.
+Any non-emergency, invasive physical examination or screening as described above.

 Parents who believe their rights have been violated may file a complaint with:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+Family Policy Compliance Office

+U.S. Department of Education

+400 Maryland Avenue, SW

+Washington, D.C.
 20202